Himmaroraa/byteXL--Guided-Project-HIMANSHU-ARORA/README.md

 K-Nearest Neighbour             0.90     0.91     0.92

 8. Conclusion
 This project successfully developed and evaluated various classification models for airline passenger referral prediction.
 The models achieved high accuracy and recall, indicating their potential for practical application in the airline industry.
 Logistic Regression emerged as the best-performing model overall.
-The project also identified the most important features for prediction, such as overall rating and value for money.By leveraging the developed models, airlines can gain insights into passenger preferences and identify potential referrers.
+The project also identified the most important features for prediction, such as overall rating and value for money.
+By leveraging the developed models, airlines can gain insights into passenger preferences and identify potential referrers.
 This information can be used to implement targeted strategies for enhancing customer satisfaction, increasing referrals, and driving business growth.
 Airlines should focus on improving the features that are most important to passengers, such as overall rating and value for money, to increase the likelihood of recommendations and ultimately expand their business.

-9. Future Work
+10. Future Work
 Several areas can be explored to further enhance the project and its findings:
  Incorporating Sentiment Analysis: Analyze the free-text comments in passenger reviews to gain a deeper understanding of passenger sentiments and their impact on referrals.
  Exploring Advanced Machine Learning Techniques: Experiment with more advanced models like deep learning to potentially improve prediction accuracy.